one hell of a decision

 "Bind him hand and foot and throw him out into the night to wail and grind his teeth." —Matthew 22:13

-We can hear the word "hell" used frequently in the workplace, on TV and radio, in all types of popular music, at the ball games — everywhere, it seems, except in church, the one place where we most need to be repeatedly taught and warned about the reality of hell, the "state of definitive self-exclusion from communion with God" (Catechism of the Catholic Church, 1033).
+We can hear the word "hell" used frequently in the workplace, on TV and radio, in all types of popular music, at the ballgames — everywhere, it seems, except in church, the one place where we most need to be repeatedly taught and warned about the reality of hell, that is, the "state of definitive self-exclusion from communion with God" (Catechism, 1033).
 Not enough people in our society have a healthy fear of ending up in hell.
 Fewer still seem to have the fear of the Lord, the Judge of all (see Jas 5:9).

 If we ignore the reality that we could freely choose eternity in hell over an eternity with Jesus, we ignore the serious effects of sin.
 This denies the need to be saved from our sins.
 Thus, we make ourselves a god.
 We kick God off the judge's bench and sit there ourselves.
 We judge that we're doing OK, and that our sins are not serious (or they aren't even sins in our eyes).
 We judge that we'll go to heaven, because we're not in danger of going to hell.
 We're safe from danger, so we don't need a Savior.